Transfer Factors and the Immune Response in

 It is so awesome to see Prince running across the field kicking up his heels with his pasture pals!

-I truly believe that Transfer Factor has saved Prince's life.
+I truly believe that transfer factors has saved Prince's life.

 The following are testimonies from Lisa Hampton, Trainer, in Montana: